Cox Springs School Has a Rich History

 In about 1885 a school originated for the small group of farmers’ and ranchers’ children residing in the Anderson Bend area along the Colorado River northwest of Austin Texas.

-In 1900 the school was moved a few miles north to a new location near Cox Springs, where there was adequate water for drinking.
+In 1900 the school was moved a few miles north to a new location near Cox Hollow Springs, where there was adequate water for drinking.
 The following is copied from the 1906 Travis County School Annual:

 “Cox Springs School — near the Colorado River below Travis Peak.
 Schoolhouse about as bad as can be – needs a new one to take its place.
 School grounds belong to a private party which causes friction and discontent.
 The school should own a tract of land by deed.
 There is another school house in the district.
 If both were torn down, the lumber, with several new shingles, would build one good house.
 The district should levy a local tax to meet these expenses.”